-Whether it’s primary, secondary or further education you are looking to teach in, there are a range of different routes into teaching.
+Whether you are looking to teach in early years, primary, secondary or further education, there are a number of different routes into teaching.

-- Prospects provides information on a range of teacher training routes and funding options, which also covers teaching in the further education sector
+- Prospects provides information on teacher training routes and funding options

-- Get into Teaching provides support and advice from the Department for Education on postgraduate teacher training for primary and secondary teaching
+- Get into Teaching provides support and advice from the Department for Education on postgraduate teacher training for early years, primary and secondary teaching

-- Apply for postgraduate teacher training programmes in England and Wales via UCAS Teacher Training
+- Search and apply for postgraduate teacher training programmes in England and Wales via UCAS Teacher Training and GOV.UK.

 You could also consider the Level 5 Diploma in Education and Training (DET) which qualifies you to teach students aged 14 and above, and is available to study at UCSD.